Jack Gurr

 Jack William Gurr (born 26 November 1995) is an English professional footballer who plays as a full-back for Sacramento Republic in the USL Championship.

 Career

 Youth, college and semi-professional

 Gurr spent time with the academy team at Gateshead before moving to the United States in 2014 to play college soccer at Georgia Gwinnett College.
 He played four years for the Grizzlies, making 71 appearances and scoring 14 goals, and earning first team All-Association of Independent Institutions honours during his junior and senior seasons.

 Following college, Gurr played two seasons with National Premier Soccer League club Georgia Revolution in 2018 and 2019.

 Atlanta United

 On 5 December 2019, it was announced that Gurr signed with USL Championship club Atlanta United 2 ahead of their 2020 season.
 He made his professional debut on 8 March 2020, starting in a 1–0 loss to Charleston Battery.

-On 5 April 2021, Gurr was signed to the Atlanta United first-team roster.
-Gurr was released by Atlanta on 28 May 2021.
+On 5 April 2021, Gurr was signed to the Atlanta United first-team roster, but he was waived by the club less than two months later, on 28 May 2021.